ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 Quick View
 ----------
+The Quick View is meant for dataset exploration.
+It consists of a scatter plot on the left and a set of tool panels that are accessible via the corresponding tool buttons on the right.

+Use the **Plot** panel to define all plot parameters.
+It also displays common statistics of the two features plotted.

 .. image:: scrots/ui_qv_settings.png
     :target: _images/ui_qv_settings.png
     :scale: 65%

+The **Event** panel displays all parameters of an individual event.
+You can select single events by clicking in the scatter plot or by scrolling through *Index* spin control.
+If available, the event image is shown alongside the fluorescence trace of the event.
+All features of the event are listed in a separate tab.

 .. image:: scrots/ui_qv_event.png
     :target: _images/ui_qv_event.png
     :scale: 65%

+The **Polygon Filter** panel allows you to create and modify polygon filters.
+When the panel is active you can move the mouse pointer across the scatter plot and the image of the event closest to the mouse pointer is displayed.

 .. image:: scrots/ui_qv_poly.png
     :target: _images/ui_qv_poly.png
     :scale: 65%